Skip to main content

 How to advocate effectively:

-• Request to speak to a senior doctor if needed
+• Request to speak to a senior doctor or someone from the /pain team if symptoms aren’t improving or decisions feel unclear.

 Supporting a loved one when their health worsens: